 OUR CHURCH’S WIDER MISSION (OCWM): OCWM funds the work we do in the Conferences and in the national and global church.
 OCWM funds are invested in programs, resources, and tools needed to keep local UCC churches strong, effective, and growing.
 (Amount determined by the budget of each congregation)

-in addition to these, the church supports Hiefer International and the Elk Grove Food Bank
+in addition to these, we support the Elk Grove Food Bank

 ELK GROVE FOOD BANK